Does your church want to reach the people in your community who are searching for God or a new church home?

 Church SEO includes anything we can do to improve the position a church is displayed on the search engine results pages (SERPs.)

-The Ultimate Guide to Church SEO includes the following sections:
+The Ultimate Guide to Church SEO includes:

 - 4 Reasons Why Your Church Should Do Church SEO